MystenLabs/seal/crates/dkg-cli/README.md

 ** WARNING: This is WIP.
 Do not use. **

-Command-line tool for Distributed Key Generation (DKG) and key rotation protocols.
-A DKG process involves a coordinator and a set of participating members.
-Here we describe the processes for both a fresh DKG and a key rotation.
+This command-line tool supports Distributed Key Generation (DKG) and key rotation for Seal MPC committees.
+A DKG process involves a coordinator, which orchestrates the workflow, and a set of committee members, which participate in key generation and rotation.
+This document describes both of the following:

+- how to run a fresh DKG to initialize a new committee, and
+- how to perform key rotation to update committee membership or keys.

-Both fresh DKG and key rotation has 3 phases.
-The coordinator signals the members when to proceed from one phase to the next.
+Both fresh DKG and key rotation follow the same three-phase process.
+The coordinator signals members when to move from one phase to the next:

-- **Phase 1 (Registration)**: Members generate and register their encryption keys onchain.
+- **Phase 1 — Registration:** Members generate encryption keys and register them onchain.
-- **Phase 2 (Message Creation)**: Members create and share DKG messages offchain.
+- **Phase 2 — Message Creation:** Members create and exchange DKG messages offchain.
-- **Phase 3 (Finalization)**: Members process messages, propose committee onchain.
+- **Phase 3 — Finalization:** Members process messages and propose the committee configuration onchain.

-There are 4 sections:
+The guide is organized into four sections:

 - Fresh DKG coordinator runbook
 - Fresh DKG member runbook